Workbooks and Articles

 At the time, I believed this was what strong leadership looked like: clear, decisive, and invulnerable.
 I thought being effective meant being impermeable . . .

-“Often, a promotion will be against an entire line of items,” said Jenny Tornow, who recently launched a personal growth-coaching consultancy.
+“Often, a promotion will be against an entire line of items,” said Jenny Tornow.
 “But when you’re looking at what e-commerce is offering from an assortment perspective in a particular store compared to the full line, how does the e-commerce system know which of the Valentine’s items went to this store versus that store?
-A robust planogramming system is one way to feed a planning element into the e-commerce system for awareness of where those promotions are located in the store and what assortment is available to fulfill customer demand.
+A robust planogramming system is one way to feed a planning element into the e-commerce system for awareness of where those promotions are located in the store and what assortment is available to fulfill customer demand."

 Omnichannel Retail’s Surge Has Changed Space Planning.
 Now, It’s Time for Space Planners to Change Omnichannel Retail